HaidarIDK/Binance-Super-Smart-Chain/README.md

-All claims, content, designs, algorithms, estimates, roadmaps, specifications, and performance measurements described in this project are done with the Solana Labs, Inc. (“SL”) good faith efforts.
+All claims, content, designs, algorithms, estimates, roadmaps, specifications, and performance measurements described in this project are done with good faith efforts.
 It is up to the reader to check and validate their accuracy and truthfulness.
 Furthermore, nothing in this project constitutes a solicitation for investment.

-Any content produced by SL or developer resources that SL provides are for educational and inspirational purposes only.
-SL does not encourage, induce or sanction the deployment, integration or use of any such applications (including the code comprising the Solana blockchain protocol) in violation of applicable laws or regulations and hereby prohibits any such deployment, integration or use.
+Any content produced or developer resources provided are for educational and inspirational purposes only.
+This project does not encourage, induce or sanction the deployment, integration or use of any such applications (including the code comprising the BSSC blockchain protocol) in violation of applicable laws or regulations and hereby prohibits any such deployment, integration or use.

 This includes the use of any such applications by the reader (a) in violation of export control or sanctions laws of the United States or any other applicable jurisdiction, (b) if the reader is located in or ordinarily resident in a country or territory subject to comprehensive sanctions administered by the U.S. Office of Foreign Assets Control (OFAC), or (c) if the